0xthelaughingman/ChromeExtensionTutorial/README.md

     * Way too high RAM and GPU usage... might need optimizations?
 Maybe try out cloud interactions via Firebase deployment...

 7. Demo Google Meet: Try out the progress so far with the grayscale filter on Google Meet.
 Using the extension TamperMonkey, the javascript code can be tested without waiting for an actual extension.
+[Copy paste the contents of the script tag into the new script's function defn on TamperMonkey.
+Enable the script and load up a google meet! :D]
     * Handle the constraints properly when overriding getUserMedia API.
     * Known Issue: The video stream gets stuck if the tab is changed, the audio remains consistent.
 The videotrack gets into an invalid state.
 Must investigate/fix.
+        [FIXED] This was due to the requestAnimationFrame() callback timer being suspended in those cases.
+        Solution: Use a timer that bypasses the suspension/halt.
+In this case, a Timer based on AudioContext.
     * Make the hidden canvas dimensions dynamic as well, based on the video stream resolution.